This document contains the following topics:

 If a translation exists for a document, the Language menu appears in the top right section of the document display.
 Click the appropriate language from the Language menu to see the translated document.

 If you select Simplified Chinese, Japanese, or Korean from the Language menu on the initial sign in window or from the Settings > Personalization window, you can search the knowledge base for documents in the selected language.
-The searches you perform will include documents in the language that you have specified as well as English knowledge base documents.
+The searches you perform will include documents in the language that you have specified.